-However, if you talk about how you FEEL about your interests, then you can relate to how she FEELS about her own pursuits.
-It’s never the external pursuits, it’s the similar underlying expression why you choose to pursue something that you can relate to her with.
+However, if you talk about how you FEEL about your experiences, then you can relate to how she FEELS about her experiences.
+It’s never the experiences themselves that make the difference, it’s the similar underlying emotions of those experiences that you relate to someone that makes a difference.

 Here are some examples:

 She studies really hard to get into law school because she was brought up by a single Mum and she wants to be self-reliant and independent.
 That’s driving her.
 You can relate to her by saying that you had a distant upbringing with your family and you always had to rely on yourself emotionally to get by.